fbpx

 How Important is it to get a diagnosis for Dyslexia?

+If you suspect that your child has dyslexia, it is natural to consider getting a formal evaluation and diagnosis.
 There are obviously benefits to getting a formal diagnosis.
 And surprisingly, there are some disadvantages to be aware of.

 Spoiler alert: We recommend finding a specialist tutor in parallel with getting an official diagnosis.
 There’s no need to wait.
 We’ll explain why at the end of this article.